-A probiotic supplement aids in digestion, helps keep the digestive system healthy and improves your health by enhancing nutrient absorption.
-Probiotics also help the body detox from toxins found in your environment.
-Additionally, probiotics help to stimulate regular bowel movements.
+There are various probiotic benefits.
+Probiotic supplements aid in digestion, help keep the digestive system healthy and enhance nutrient absorption.
+Probiotics also help the body detox from toxins found in your environment and also help stimulate regular bowel movements.

 When you first begin taking probiotics, you may experience increased flatulence, bloating and rumbling; however, this is quite normal.
 These symptoms mean the pH levels in the digestive tract are changing.
 As more beneficial bacteria is established in the intestines, the pH level changes.
 These symptoms will diminish within a week or two as the pH levels readjust.